iljapavlovs/cdc-demo/spring-cloud-contract-demo/provider/README.md

 ```

-5. _OPTIONAL_ - pushing stubs to the Maven repository
+5. _OPTIONAL_ - when using separate Git repo for storing contracts - pushing stubs
 ```
 ./gradlew pushStubsToScm
 ```